Investing in shares isn’t for the elite or mega-rich, nor is it restricted to Those In The Know.

 Take your time to make decisions and remember that even though it is tempting to trade regularly, charges apply each time you buy or sell.
 If you find that you’re trading more frequently as time continues, you may choose to switch to a frequent trader rate to benefit from cheaper rates.

 If you want to use your shares as a long-term investment, a ‘buy and hold’ basis, you won’t need to track them so often.
-However, it’s a good idea to still check them regularly so that you can make sure the stock is still the best place for your money.
+However, it’s a good idea to still check them every now and then so that you can make sure the stock is still the best place for your money.

 Selling shares is a risk in itself.
-The timing needs to be perfect: too early and you miss out on a better price, too late and you could lose a lot of money.
+The timing needs to be good: too early and you miss out on a better price, too late and you could lose future profit.

 Look at the difference between the price you paid for the share and what it would sell for now.
 Have you made a profit?
-Or have you made a loss – and expect the share price to keep falling so that you should cut your losses now?
+Or have you made a loss?
+If a loss, do you expect the share price to keep falling so that you should cut your losses now?

 Investing in shares can be a profitable and exciting way to make money over a long period of time.
 However, the risk factor can put some people off.